josesobral22005813/Chess_Project_P1/README.md

 # Chess Project P1: Overview
-* This is a simple program writen in Kotlin that simulates a chess board.
+* This is a simple program writen in Kotlin that builds a chess board.

 * The program builds a simple menu.